amabdulr/CNWG/ReviewYourChunks.md

 - **Clear Feedback:** Provide feedback upon task completion clearly.
 - **Future-Proofing:** Avoid specifying GUI element details that frequently change.
 - **Icon Definitions:** Only define non-standard icons explicitly.
+- **Image Number Limitation:**  Analyze the task XML.
+Count the number of <image> tags.
+If there are more than 2 <image> tags, provide the following disclaimer: Do not add screenshots to show a user where a field or a control element is.
+Add screenshots when the UI is unclear or when you cannot fully explain a complex task flow or concept without a visual aid.
+If you wish to draw attention to multiple parts of a page in a task or concept topic, use a single screenshot with callouts.

 - **Step Command Formula:**
   Steps can be either: